The Alliance is a small but mighty team based in Seattle, WA.

 Dylan began his time with the Alliance for Gun Responsibility as an intern during the 2018 legislative session.
 Since then, he has served as the Field Director on the Yes On 1639 campaign, the Policy and Coalition Coordinator, and now as the Political and Government Affairs Manager.
 A passionate and dedicated activist, Dylan has worked to promote democracy and human rights at both the local and international level.
 When not working to prevent gun violence, Dylan can be found creating music in his studio or reading science fiction.
 Email Dylan.

-Hazel began her time with the Alliance for Gun Responsibility as a Fellow during the 2019 electoral cycle.
-Since then, she has served as a coordinated campaign organizer before moving into her current role as a field organizer and research assistant.
-She has also served in several research positions analyzing a variety of national issues.
+Hazel began their time with the Alliance for Gun Responsibility as a Fellow during the 2019 electoral cycle.
+Since then, they have served as a coordinated campaign organizer before moving into their current role as a field organizer and research assistant.
+They have also served in several research positions analyzing a variety of national issues.
 When not at the Alliance, Hazel can be found basking in the elusive Seattle sun or playing frisbee.
 Email Hazel.

 Kristen Ellingboe (she/her), Communications Manager